 There have been, and we expect there will continue to be, a number of legislative and regulatory changes to the healthcare system that could affect our future revenues and profitability and the future revenues and profitability of our customers.
 Federal and state lawmakers regularly propose and, at times, enact legislation that results in significant changes to the healthcare system, some of which are intended to contain or reduce the costs of medical products and services.
-The new presidential administration and U.S. Congress have sought, and we expect that they will continue to seek, to modify, repeal, or otherwise invalidate all, or certain provisions of, the Patient Protection and Affordable Care Act.
-There is still uncertainty with respect to the impact that the current administration and legislative action may have, if any, and any changes will likely take time to unfold and could have an impact on coverage and reimbursement for healthcare items and services covered by plans that were authorized by the Patient Protection and Affordable Care Act.
 Such uncertainty and any changes could negatively impact our ability to successfully commercialize our products or product candidates, and could result in reduced demand for our products and additional pricing pressures.